soudev/knowledge.mine/stuff/angularjs.md

 * [[GitHub] wzr1337 / angular-gestures](https://github.com/wzr1337/angular-gestures) - AngularJS directive that adds support for multi touch gestures to your app.
 Based on hammer.js.

-* [[jsfiddle] Big Text Directive with AngularJS](http://jsfiddle.net/michaeldausmann/FH9wj/) - Use AngularJS and jquery to make an input with a popup textarea for editing large text values

 * [GenieJS](http://kent.doddsfamily.us/genie/) - was built to simulate the behavior in apps like [Alfred](http://www.alfredapp.com/).

   * [[GitHub] kentcdodds / genie](https://github.com/kentcdodds/genie) - Keyboard control for web applications (better than cryptic shortcuts)